 It can be stressful thing when you need dentures but can’t afford them.

 And people assume dentures are overpriced, but keep in mind that dentists need to have a special set of skills and knowledge to fit and manufacture dentures.Creative Commons

 When you realize how much work and materials goes into creating a new set of teeth, you’ll see that the price can actually be reasonable.

-However, basic dentures can still cost anywhere from $300 to $600, but they can cost even more depending on what type of dentures you need.
-Even $300 is a lot of money to someone with a lower income.
+However, basic dentures can still cost upwards of $300, or even more depending on what type you need.
+This can still be a lot of money for someone with a lower income.

 So here are some denture options for poorer folks who can’t afford to drop hundreds or thousands of dollars on a new set of teeth.

 The first and best option is to contact your dental insurance company — whether private insurance, Medicare, etc. — and ask if they will cover the dentures you need.
 Often times, the insurance company can cover most or all of the cost.

 However, that’s not always the case.
 Here are some other options you can consider.

 Dental discount plans are growing in popularity as people begin to realize how much money they can save on dental services.